ObsidianLabs/conflux-dapp-tutorial/README.md

 Conflux Studio supports the [sponsorship function](https://developer.conflux-chain.org/docs/conflux-rust/internal_contract/internal_contract#sponsorship-for-usage-of-contracts) provided by the Conflux system contract.sponsorship function

-Through the system contract, the sponsorship function can be set for other contracts by four methods:
+Through the system contract, the sponsorship function can be set for other contracts by some methods:

-- `add_privilege`: add addresses to the contract sponsor whitelist.
+- `addPrivilege`: add addresses to the contract sponsor whitelist.
 When an address in the sponsor whitelist calls the method of this contract, the handling fee will not be paid by the calling address but by the sponsor account.
 Adding the special address `0x0000000000000000000000000000000000000000` means that the caller wants to pay for all addresses that call this contract.
-- `remove_privilege`: remove addresses from the contract sponsor whitelist.
+- `removePrivilege`: remove addresses from the contract sponsor whitelist.
-- `set_sponsor_for_collateral`: set the sponsor account and amount of the collateral for storage.
+- `setSponsorForCollateral`: set the sponsor account and amount of the collateral for storage.
-- `set_sponsor_for_gas`: set the gas fee sponsor account, the amount and the upper limit of the amount for each transaction
+- `setSponsorForGas`: set the gas fee sponsor account, the amount and the upper limit of the amount for each transaction

 Activating the sponsorship function of a contract requires to set up a sponsor account, amount, and a sponsor whitelist.
 In this tutorial, we will use Conflux Studio to set the sponsor account and amount through the system contract, and add addresses to the whitelist through the Coin contract.
 After settings, the `minter_key` account will not be deducted the handling fee when calling the methods of the Coin contract, and the fee will be paid by the `sponsor_key` account.